Fujifilm X-T20 vs Panasonic GX9

-Both the X-T20 and the GX9 are recent models that feature in their makers' current product line-up.
+Both the X-T20 and the GX9 are recent models that are part of the current product line-up.
 The X-T20 replaced the earlier Fujifilm X-T10, while the GX9 followed on from the Panasonic GX8.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 Review summary: Fujifilm X-T20 vs Panasonic GX9

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T20 and the Panasonic GX9?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-T20:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.